 Dr. Donald L. Ariail, CPA, CFF, CGMA, FABFA is a professor of accounting at Kennesaw State University.
-He holds the following professional certifications: CPA, CFF, CGMA, FABF, CVA (inactive).
-Dr. Ariail previously taught at Texas A&M Kingsville, System Center San Antonio and at Southern Polytechnic State University (SPSU).
-Prior to entering academia, he was, for 34 years, a public accounting practitioner.
-For 26 of those years he was the owner or partner in CPA firms.
+He previously taught at Texas A&M Kingsville, System Center San Antonio, and at Southern Polytechnic State University (SPSU).
+Prior to entering academia in 2005, he was, for 34 years, a public accounting pratitioner.
+For 26 of these years he was the owner or partner in CPA firms.

-He holds a Bachelor of Business Administration (BBA) degree in finance and a Master of Professional Accountancy (MPA) degree, both earned at Georgia State University.
-He holds three docatoral degrees: a Doctor of Business Administration (DBA) degree from Nova Southeastern University, and a Doctor of Business Leadership (DBL) degree from the University of South Africa, and a Doctor of Education (EdD) in Higher Education Leadership from Georgia Southern University.
+Dr. Ariail holds a Bachelor of Business Admistration (BBA) in finance and a Master of Professional Accountancy (MPA), both from Georgia State University.
+He holds three docatoral degrees: a Doctor of Business Administration (DBA) in accounting from Nova Southeastern University, a Doctor of Business Leadership (DBL) from the University of South Africa, and a Doctor of Education (EdD) in Higher Education Leadership from Georgia Southern University.

-Dr. Ariail is a past president of the Gender Issues and Work Life Balance Section of the American Accounting Association (AAA), past president of the Southeast Region of the AAA, and past president of the Georgia Association of Accounting Educators.
-He currently serves as the vice president of the Georgia Association of Business, Entrepreneurship, and Economics.
+Dr. Ariail is a past president of the Gender Issues and Worklife Balace Section of the American Accounting Association (AAA), past president of the Southeast Region of the AAA, and past president of the Georgia Association of Accounting Educators.